voiio/voiio.github.io/apply.md

 The interview will be one and a half hours long.
 We usually invite you to our office if possible.
 If not, we will do a Video interview instead.

-You will be interviewed by our senior engineers and meet on of our founders.
+You will be interviewed by our senior engineers and meet one of our founders.

 We don’t do whiteboard coding or bother you with linked lists.
 Our technical interviews reflect the way we work.
 We will simply have some technical discussions about technology